burlingtoncode/btvdev-slack/BTVDev-Slack-CoC.md

 Admins reserve full rights to skip any of these steps, at their discretion, if the violation is considered to be a serious and/or immediate threat to the health and well-being of members of the community.
 These include any threats, serious physical or verbal attacks, and other such behavior that would be completely unacceptable in any social setting that puts our members at risk.

-Members expelled from events or venues with any sort of paid attendance will not be refunded.

 ### Who Watches the Watchers?

 Admins and other leaders who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the community's leadership.
 These may include anything from removal from the admin team to a permanent ban from the community.